-We understand that during these unusual and unprecedented times for healthcare workers, it is vital to continue learning and sharing amongst our peers.
-So we are pleased to once again provide a programme of both clinical and non-clinical talks relating to acute and general medicine.
+We understand that it is vital to continue learning and sharing amongst our peers, despite recent events.
+So we are pleased to once again provide a programme of clinical and non-clinical talks relating to acute and general medicine.

-We would like to thank our inspirational group of speakers for taking the time and effort to contribute to our programme, enabling virtual learning and connections, whilst we eagerly anticipate meeting face-to-face once again.
+We would like to thank our hard-working team of consultants/trainees in Wales, along with our speakers, who are taking the time and effort to contribute, enabling virtual learning and connections, whilst we eagerly anticipate meeting face-to-face with you all soon.

 Who is it for?

 - Doctors of all grades and medical specialities from across the world